Oregon Adoption, Home Studies and More

 Families Wanting to Adopt in Oregon

 Starting a family can be a labor of love.
-Not only are there many reasons to choose adoption, but there are also many Oregon adoption agencies to consult.
 We hope that our desire to provide support for birth mothers while uniting families with children in the most loving way possible sets us apart.
-Our agency was founded in 1986 by Mardie Caldwell, who was called to help birth mothers after her own struggle with infertility and ultimately the adoption of her own child.
+Lifetime was founded in 1986 by Mardie Caldwell, who was called to help birth mothers after her own struggle with infertility and ultimately the adoption of her own child.

 Beginning the Adoption Process